Your adventure starts today, close to Liverpool (or optionally, Glasgow)

 Heading towards the most northerly point is the British Isles, the Royal Castle of Mey (former home of the Queen Mother and summer residence of Prince Charles) is your final destination today.

 Leaving Dornoch, you will head North West, with the opportunity to stop at the lovely Dunrobin Castle, seat of the Duke of Sutherland, once Europe's biggest landowner, with a staggering 1.3 million acres under his control.

 At what is known as Britains most remote lodge, The Garvault, Adrian and Eva provide a welcome coffee or soup stop, and give a great inight into the sometimes harsh life in this remote outpost.
-We can provide trout or salmon fishing by prior arrangement on the nearby estate.

 Heather and bracken hillsides, lead towards Kildonan lodge, and its tiny rail crossing, to cross the River Helmsdale, with the option to head to the Forsinard Flows reserve, a haven for birdlife.

 Eventually you will descend to Bettyhill, where the road opens into magnificent views of the rugged coast and pristine beaches and cliffs.
 You can pull off into any number of coves for a picnic, including Melvich, Farr Bay and Port Skerra.